 The FAA recommends airports own the entire RSA in "fee simple" title.
-Based on RDC C-III design standards, the RSAs for Runways 17L/35R and 17R/35L should extend beyond the end of the runway for 1,000 ft. and be 500 ft. wide (250 ft. each side of the runway centerline) with a grade not steeper than 3%.
+Based on RDC C-III design standards, the RSAs for Runways 17L/35R and 17R/35L should extend beyond the end of the runway for 1,000 feet and be 500 feet wide (250 feet each side of the runway centerline) with a grade not steeper than 3%.
 These standards are met on both of the parallel runways.
-Runway 4/22 is a B-II runway which requires an RSA that extends 300 ft. beyond the ends of the runway and that is 150 ft. wide (75 ft. each side of the runway centerline).
+Runway 4/22 is a B-II runway which requires an RSA that extends 300 feet beyond the ends of the runway and that is 150 feet wide (75 feet each side of the runway centerline).
 This standard is met for Runway 4/22.